Do you want to see an increase in your number of Twitter followers?

 Everyone buys Twitter followers

 It may seem unethical but it reality, everyone is doing it.
 Pop stars, politicians and businesses.
+Whether these businesses are toy shops or florists that do flower delivery in Melbourne or Brisbane.
 So many people do it that it just looks odd when your Twitter page has a small number of followers.
 People are use now to seeing a gigantic number of followers.
+Hey, even airport parking companies in Melbourne buy Twitter followers

 Some industries can’t get real followers

-Some industries, such as the adult industry, novelty items and entertainment will always find it hard to get organic Twitter followers as their customers won’t follow their page and therefore can’t increase their exposure.
+Unlike some florists offering flower delivery that can get real social shares from customers and friends, some industries, such as the adult industry, novelty items and entertainment will always find it hard to get organic Twitter followers as their customers won’t follow their page and therefore can’t increase their exposure.
 For instance, if you went out and bought the Hitachi Magic Wand, one of the world’s greatest adult toys, you wouldn’t brag about it or follow the online shop that sells it.
-Therefore businesses selling items like the Hitachi Magic Wand could only buy Twitter followers to increase their number.
+The same goes when you park your car in an airport parking in Melbourne… Therefore businesses selling items like the Hitachi Magic Wand could only buy Twitter followers to increase their number.

 It’s only a number